Patient With Rare Pancreas Cancer Beats The Odds

 Pathology following surgery showed that he’d had a near-complete response to the FOLFIRINOX.
 There was a 2-millimeter focus of residual cancer cells in the removed pancreas tissue and rare microscopic foci of metastatic disease within the removed liver tissue.
 The margins were negative and there were no lymph node metastases.

-“To our knowledge, Mr. Dinwiddie’s case and the other case we described in the paper were the first reported cases of patients with high-grade or poorly differentiated pancreatic neuroendocrine carcinoma treated with first-line FOLFIRINOX,” said Strickler.
-“Tom achieved near-complete pathological response and currently has no evidence of measurable disease nearly seven years since his initial diagnosis.
-This result far exceeds historical norms.”
+Dinwiddie’s case and the other case reported in the Journal of Gastrointestinal Cancer were the first reported cases of patients with high-grade or poorly differentiated pancreatic neuroendocrine carcinoma treated with first-line FOLFIRINOX.
+His DCI care team said Dinwiddie "achieved near-complete pathological response and currently has no evidence of measurable disease nearly seven years since his initial diagnosis, far exceeding historical norms."
+"Unfortunately, it isn't feasible to conduct a large randomized clinical trial of FOLFIRINOX for this “extremely rare patient population.”
+That's because these patients represent only around six percent of the 55,000 individuals diagnosed annually with pancreas cancer.

 Dinwiddie counts himself as fortunate to have survived a cancer that took the lives, most famously, of Steve Jobs and Aretha Franklin.